 Adobe Analytics has undergone more than a few changes over the years in their effort to remain a leading commercial analytics tool worldwide.
 Some of the many upgrades they implemented include:

 - Integration with Adobe Audience Manager and Adobe Target

 - Bringing together data from various points with Customer Journey Analytics

 - Adobe Sensei for Content, Contribution Analysis and Anomaly Detection.

 - Easier to use interface, introducing Analysis Workspace.

-With these improvements implemented, Adobe is continues to improve the way they collect and analysse data, and the role it plays in optimissing the digital experience.
+With these improvements implemented, Adobe continues to improve the way they collect and analyse data, and the role it plays in optimising the digital experience.
 Adobe continues to focus on data science powered by Adobe Sensei, which allows you to quickly assess data and recognise patterns and what is most helpful to users in terms of managing their data.

 Looking to the Future

 With so much data facing industries today, Adobe focuses on data science and data management.
 They believe this will help brands connect with their customers on a more personal level, which is why the company continues to provide a service offering that allows their customers to personalise their content, target messaging, and tailor their digital experience.